storj/docs/app/(docs)/object-mount/user-guide/credentials/page.md

 {% /tabs %}

-For additional details and options on _endpoint_ formatting, consult the full user guide section for [Authenticating with S3-compatible solutions](../user-guides/credentials#s3-compatible-solutions).
+**Note:** For additional details and options on _endpoint_ formatting, consult the user guide section for [Authenticating with S3-compatible solutions](../user-guides/credentials#s3-compatible-solutions).

 ## Securing Your S3 Credentials